nogibjj/DukeIDS706_ds655_IndividualProject02/README.md

 ## 1. Rust Source Code
+The `main.rs` code in the `Rust_Codes` folder demonstrates Rust's syntax for declaring variables, constants, arrays, vectors, structs, enums, and functions.
+It also demonstrates Rust's unique features such as type inference, mutability, shadowing, and pattern matching.

 ## 2. Using Github Copilot
 ## 3. SQLite Database
 CRUD/ETL operations on the iris dataset are being performed using the python files (extract, transform_load, update, delete, and query) in the `ETL_Source` part of the `Codes` folder.